nasa/cumulus/website/versioned_docs/version-v15.0.0/features/backup_and_restore.md

 * If the Postgres database cluster exists/is still online, halt workflow activity, then take the cluster offline/remove access.
-* Redeploy a new database cluster from your backup.
+* Redeploy a new database cluster from your backup, matching as closely as possible to (but prior to) the DynamoDB restore time.
 See [AWS's PIT recovery instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIT.html) and [DB Snapshot recovery instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RestoreFromSnapshot.html),